253-517-8905

 Sleep apnea is a fairly common sleep disorder where people experience disruptions in breathing while they sleep.
 Obstructive sleep apnea (OSA) is the most common type of sleep apnea, and it occurs when one’s upper airway is narrow or blocked.
 In severe cases of OSA, breathing can be disrupted up to thirty times per night.

 The more researchers learn about sleep apnea, the more apparent it is that it is linked to excess body weight.
 Not only can being overweight cause OSA, but it can worsen symptoms and worsen the harmful impact sleep apnea can have on your overall health.
 This article will explore how weight affects sleep apnea and whether sleep apnea can cause weight gain, and some things you can do to manage your weight and alleviate sleep apnea symptoms.
+Can skinny people have sleep apnea?
+Absolutely.

 How Weight Affects Sleep Apnea